-What does UX Writing Add to Your Products?
+Benefits of UX Writing – What does Good UX Copy Add to Your Products?

 Unfortunately, writing usually isn’t a priority.
 Especially smaller brands often view text as a redundancy and concentrate mainly on visual design.
 This is a mistake.
 Poor macro- and microcopy can ruin even the best visual efforts within a product.
 Studies show that concise text, objective language, and scannable copy improve usability by 124%.
 As a result, many companies dropped traditional visual elements like brand logos, icons or images to free up space (and the user’s attention) for content; paradoxically, text started contributing to the visual side as well, aesthetically blending with the product look and feel.